RobertWetzler/ZeldaRemade/README.md

 ## Known Bugs
 - When enemies are trapped in between two blocks on opposings sides they will become stuck momentarily.
+- Trap movement seems to save links old positions and keep moving even if link isn't standing in range.
+- When opening the HUD menu it flashes.

 ## Missing Features
 - A & B Weapon